My Munich transit notes will take a while to settle, but meanwhile, Munich’s U-bahn station Münchner Freiheit is a must-see for all visitors.

 U-bahn lines have associated colors that are reflected in both mapping and signage.
 (See U-bahn map here).
 This station is an interchange between lines 3 (orange) and 6 (blue).
 So the architects had a field day exploring all the ways that orange and blue can converse, or clash.
 And as if orange weren’t garish enough, they invented a peculiar pea green to dance with it.

 This is, by the way, a weaved station: U3 and U6 northbound on one platform, and both southbound on the other, to maximize cross-platform transfers.
-U6 is toward the center of the station in both directions, so to express that you have the blue pillars down the center, with the curious orange+olive on both outside walls, where the (orange) U3 runs.
+U6 is toward the center of the station in both directions.
+To express that, you have the blue pillars down the center, with the curious orange+olive on both outside walls, where the (orange) U3 runs.

-A mirrored ceiling festooned with semi-protruding panels of flourescent light amplifies the dissonance.
+A mirrored ceiling festooned with semi-protruding panels of fluorescent light amplifies the dissonance.

 This may well the the brightest underground station I’ve ever seen, bright not just with brute-force flourescents but with a mirror-intensive design that recycles light.
 The photons can bounce around pretty much forever.